davidlowryduda/mobius_case_study/README.markdown

-This repository contains code to generate data and ML models as used in the paper [Studying number theory with deep learning: a case study with the Möbius and squarefree indicator functions](https://arxiv.org/abs/2502.10335) by David Lowry_Duda.
+This repository contains code to generate data and ML models as used in the paper [Studying number theory with deep learning: a case study with the Möbius and squarefree indicator functions](https://arxiv.org/abs/2502.10335) by David Lowry-Duda.
 Building on Charton's [Int2Int](https://github.com/f-charton/Int2Int/tree/main) transformer code, we train small transformer models to calculate the Möbius function $\mu(n)$ and the squarefree indicator function $\mu^2(n)$.